acarterfortinet/fabricStudio/README.md

 This will capture both standard output and errors in `output.log`.

+## Uploading to FabricStudio

+Finally import the fabric file .zip into FabricStudio

 ## Error Handling

 - If a required configuration key is missing, the script will raise a `KeyError`.